CarloBu/web-animation-tutotials-hub/README.md

 # Acknowledgement

-This project is inspired by [neo-brutalism-ui-library](https://github.com/marieooq/neo-brutalism-ui-library/tree/main).
+This project design is inspired by [neo-brutalism-ui-library](https://github.com/marieooq/neo-brutalism-ui-library/tree/main).